chroma-core/chroma/docs/docs.trychroma.com/pages/deployment/migration.md

 ## Migration Log

+### v0.6.0

+Chroma internally uses a write-ahead log.
+In all versions prior to v0.6, this log was never pruned.
+This resulted in the data directory being much larger than it needed to be, as well as the directory size not decreasing by the expected amount after deleting a collection.

+In v0.6.0 the write-ahead log is pruned automatically.
+However, this is not enabled by default for existing databases.
+After upgrading, you should run `chroma utils vacuum` once to reduce your database size and enable continuous pruning.
+See the [CLI reference](/reference/cli#vacuuming) for more details.

 ### v0.5.1

 On the Python client, the `max_batch_size` property was removed.
 It wasn't previously documented, but if you were reading it, you should now use `get_max_batch_size()`.